andromedis/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in line 58, where the unnamed function inside `personalDice(name)` logs
+a string containing `name` and `newRoll`. `newRoll` is defined within the unnamed function, but
+`name` is not.
+The closure will look outside the unnamed function to the `name` parameter passed
+to `personalDice(name)`, and use that parameter to form the string.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The console output of `dansRoll` will always start with "Dan rolled a " but then will have a number
+which might be the same the next time it is called, or might be different, because it is randomly
+generated each time the function is called.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newRoll` is within the unnamed function defined on lines 55-59.
+It could not
+be accessed within the parent function `personalDice(name)` because its scope does not reach outside
+the unnamed child function.

 ### Task 3 - Stretch Goals